WWF/AJPW/NJPW Wrestling Summit: Event

 In the opening match the AJPW Gaijin team of Dan Kroffat, Doug Furnas, and Joe Malenko defeated Samson Fuyuki, Tatsumi Kitahara, and Toshiaki Kawada in 11 minutes, 56 seconds by Kroffat pinning Kitahara.

 In the second match of the night Jushin Thunder Liger pinned Akira Nogami for the victory at 8 minutes, 37 seconds.

 Shane McMahon, using the name Shane Stevens, son of WWF owner Vince McMahon, served as the referee for the third match of the night, making the pinfall count as Jimmy Snuka pinned Masa Fuchi to take the victory for himself and Tito Santana over Fuchi and Kenta Kobashi.

 In the fourth match, WWF representative Bret Hart and AJPW light heavyweight mainstay Tiger Mask wrestled to a 20-minute draw, with the time limit expiring as Tiger Mask had Hart covered for a pinfall attempt.
 The 20-minute match was the longest of the show.

-While The Big Boss Man had turned face (become one of the good guys) in early 1990 he still played the role of the bad guy in the match by being the aggressor in the match, breaking the rules.
+While The Big Boss Man had turned face in early 1990 he still played the role of a heel in the match by being the aggressor in the match, breaking the rules.
 After Jake Roberts pinned the Big Bossman, he put his snake, Damien, on top of the Big Bossman before leaving the ring.

 In the second NJPW-exclusive match, Masa Saito and Shinya Hashimoto successfully defended the IWGP Tag Team Championship against Masahiro Chono and Riki Choshu, when Saito pinned Chono for the victory.
 The victory was the third time Saito and Hashimoto successfully defended their championship during their reign.

 WWF wrestler Haku was introduced as "King Haku" for the match, despite not having used the name since 1989.
 Haku and Tsuruta won their bout against Mr. Perfect and Rick Martel in just under 11 minutes as Tsuruta pinned Martel.

 For his match against Genichiro Tenryu, Randy Savage was accompanied by his manager Sensational Sherri, who would interfere in the match at one point.
 The end of the match was scripted out to see Savage hurt his knee, leading to a Tenryu victory.

 The Ultimate Warrior's WWF World Championship defense against Ted DiBiase was the shortest match of the night, as Warrior only needed 6 minutes, 11 seconds to defeat DiBiase.

 In the semi-main event Demolition's (Ax and Smash) newly won WWF World Tag Team Championship was not on the line as they took on AJPW representative Giant Baba and WWF representative André the Giant.
 The two giants quickly defeated Demolition, with Andre pinning Smash in just under seven minutes.

 The main event match between Hansen and Hogan, saw the two fight both inside and outside of the ring, ending when Hogan kicked Hansen in the face as Hansen was entering the ring.